 The ceremony of handing over the Scottish Cup and gold badges to the winning team took place at Mr Pigott’s St Enoch Restaurant on the following Tuesday.

-The Hampden Eleven were also in action on Cup Final day, beating Falkirk 4-2 at Hampden Park, as were the Scotch Team for Canada who beat the Ayrshire Clubs 3-1 at Rugby Park (William Thomson and Robert Fraser played).
+The Hampden Eleven were also in action on Cup Final day, beating Falkirk 4-2 at Hampden Park, as were the Scotch Team for Canada who beat the Ayrshire Clubs 3-1 at Rugby Park (William Thomson and Bob Fraser played).

 There was another international trial match on Saturday 20 March, this time in relation to the upcoming Scotland v Wales game.
 The Wales game took place on Saturday 27 March 1880.
 William Somers, David Davidson and Eadie Fraser played in the Scotland side that won 5-1 at Hampden Park.
 Davidson scored the opening goal.